 - Do you think having another person assume caregiving responsibilities could improve your relationship with your loved one?

 Opal by Leisure Care: An Innovative Approach to Memory Care

 Once you have decided it is time to move to memory care, consider different approaches to memory care.
 At the Ackerly at Sherwood, we use Opal, Leisure Care’s signature memory care program.
 A person-centered and holistic approach to care, Opal is tailored to meet the needs of each resident.

-Our memory care experience is unique, combining our residents’ life story and our seven pillars of wellness to ensure that your loved one is comfortable, cared for, and celebrated in their own individualized way.
+Our memory care experience is unique, combining our residents’ life stories and our seven pillars of wellness to ensure that your loved one is comfortable, cared for, and celebrated in their own individualized way.

 Opal’s 7 Pillars of Wellness:

 Our signature PrimeFit program focuses on the unique physical abilities of each resident in both group and private sessions.
-We take into consideration the preferences and life story of our residents to create active moments throughout the day.
+We take into consideration the preferences and life stories of our residents to create active moments throughout the day.